nuntius-rex/RxSavingsSol-Challenge-API/README.md

 >MySQL Example - This example is intended to show how a service could be setup for a larger collection of data.
 The logic for determining distance here is done via the SQL statement.

+>Notes: In the _requirements folder, I have included my notes, so that you can see a bit of my research.

 ## Base Install

 In a directory desired, clone this repository and run the install using the command line: